-This section has been made as a direct result of this work with partners; it has been written specifically for, and reviewed by, partners.
 As a partner, you will know that finding out someone you love has cancer means dealing with a range of physical, emotional and practical issues.
-These pages are meant as a starting point to provide you with some basic information and support about what your partner may be going through.
-They will also provide you with information on other organisations that could offer you practical advice and help you gain a better understanding of your situation.
+This section has been written specifically for partners of women affected by cervical cancer, both male and female.
+It is meant as a starting point to provide you with some basic information and support about what your partner may be going through.
+The pages will also provide you with information on other organisations that could offer you practical advice and help you gain a better understanding of your situation.

-When a woman is diagnosed with cervical cancer, partners commonly feel overwhelmed.
-It is so hard to see your partner distressed and suffering and you may feel a need to find out as much as possible in order to make decisions together.
+When a woman is diagnosed with cervical cancer, partners commonly feel overwhelmed or helpless.
+It is so hard to see your partner distressed and suffering and you may feel a need to find out as much as possible in order to help you make decisions together.
 Alongside this, you may also identify household or family roles that you could take increased responsibility for.

 In the early days, you may worry about saying or doing the right thing and how best to support your partner.
 If it is a relatively new relationship and you are still getting to know each other, you may not know how involved your partner wants you to be.
 Without much experience of coping with problems as a couple, you may both feel angry that your relationship has to face these challenges so soon and be fearful about whether the relationship will survive.